Last Updated on June 14, 2025 by Alexx

 - Go kayaking on paddleboarding on Lake Rotoiti, Lake Okareka or Lake Rotomahana

-BUDGET TRAVEL TIP: BookMe is a local website where tourism operators load last minute deals for things like rafting trips, cultural tours, skydives and loads more, with discounts often sitting between 20-50%!
+Top travel tip: BookMe is a local website where tourism operators load last minute deals for things like rafting trips, cultural tours, skydives and loads more, with discounts often sitting between 20-50%!
 So if you’re visiting Rotorua in the next few days, check BookMe to see what deals are available for your travel dates.

-The Most Epic Things to Do in Rotorua
+The best things to do in Rotorua

 1. Zip through gigantic native trees